Over nine out of ten employers recommend Acas' in-house workplace training

 - there is a demand from employers and HR professionals to improve staff knowledge on important workplace issues - three in 10 reported this as the single most important objective for commissioning such training.

-For more information about Acas workplace training: call 0300 123 1150 or see Training and Business Solutions.
+For more information about Acas workplace training: call 0300 123 1150 or see Training Courses, Workshops and Projects.

 Notes to editors